RaviTambade/TFLPortal/Documentation/TransflowerWebdesign/tflwebdesign.md

 - **Visuals**: Use icons, images of coding, collaboration, and mentorship to give the site a tech-savvy feel.
 - **CTA Buttons**: Make the call-to-action buttons prominent (e.g., bright colors like blue, orange, etc.).
 - **Interactive Elements**: Live chat support, an interactive quiz to match students with the right mentors or courses, etc.

-Does this structure work for you?
-Would you like to dive deeper into any of these sections or discuss specific design features?